abitvolatile/sample-app/misc/postgres.md

 su - postgres
 echo $POSTGRES_PASSWORD
 psql -h localhost -p 5432 -d user -U user -W
+# When prompted, use the string returned from POSTGRES_PASSWORD as the password.

 SELECT grantee, string_agg(privilege_type, ', ') AS privileges
 FROM information_schema.role_table_grants